Shingles

 How is shingles diagnosed?

-Please visit your Primary Care Physician (PCP) if you develop a rash.
+Please visit your doctor if you develop a rash.
 By looking at the rash, your doctor can tell whether you have shingles and start you on treatment if you do.
-In some cases, the doctor may scrape a sample of the blister and perform a test for the varicella zoster virus.
+In some cases, your doctor may scrape a sample of the blister and perform a test for the varicella zoster virus.

 How is shingles treated?

-Specific treatment for shingles will be determined by your physician based on:
+Specific treatment for shingles will be determined by your doctor based on:

 - Extent of the condition